 While in law school, Mr. Tye served as Notes and Comment Editor on the Baylor Law Review.
 He served from 1998-2006 on the Tax Law Exam Commission for the Texas Board of Legal Specialization.
 Mr. Tye is Board Certified in Estate Planning & Probate Law and Board Certified in Tax Law by the Texas Board of Legal Specialization.

 Martin D. McReynolds was born and raised in San Antonio, Texas.
-He practices in the areas of oil and gas law, real property law, estate planning and business law.
+He practices in the areas of oil and gas law, real estate law, and business law.
 He is Board Certified in Oil, Gas, and Mineral Law by the Texas Board of Legal Specialization.
 Martin attended John Brown University, earning a bachelor of science in Biology and graduating with honors.
-Martin earned a juris doctorate degree from Michigan State University College of Law, graduating magna cum laude.
-While in law school, Martin completed a tax law certificate program and was a member of the Phi Delta Phi international legal fraternity.
-Martin also served as law clerk for the 40th Circuit Court in Lapeer County, Michigan.
+In 2005, Martin earned a juris doctorate degree from Michigan State University College of Law, graduating magna cum laude.
+While in law school, he completed a tax law certificate program and was a member of the Phi Delta Phi international legal fraternity.
+He also served as law clerk for the 40th Circuit Court in Lapeer County, Michigan.

 Matthew D. Lovell San Antonio native Matthew D. Lovell practices in the areas of wills, probate, trusts and estates, and estate and gift taxation.
 Mr. Lovell attended the University of Richmond where he received his Bachelor of Science in Business Administration with focused areas of study in finance and marketing.
 Mr. Lovell received his Juris Doctorate law degree from St. Mary’s University School of Law in 2005.
 Mr. Lovell was admitted to the Texas bar in 2005, and has also been licensed to practice in the U.S. District Court for the Western District of Texas since 2007.